-The PhD. in Curriculum and Instruction focuses on curricular issues as a field of inquiry and develops strengths in the areas of understanding and addressing the complex and multiple questions that influence curriculum theory, design, development, delivery, assessment, and evaluation.
-The primary goal of this program is to prepare curriculum leaders, researchers, and professors with the knowledge, skills, and dispositions needed to analyze, construct, and evaluate curricula in ways that create optimal learning conditions for all learners.
+The Ph.D. in Curriculum and Instruction focuses on curricular issues as a field of inquiry and develops strengths in the areas of understanding and addressing the complex and multiple questions that influence curriculum theory, design, development, delivery, assessment, and evaluation.
+The primary goal of this program is to prepare curriculum leaders, researchers, and professors with the knowledge, skills, and dispositions needed to analyze, construct, research, and evaluate STEM education in ways that create optimal learning conditions for all learners.

 Career Opportunities With This Degree

 A Ph.D. in Curriculum & Instruction opens a wide array of opportunities within the education field and our students have a variety of educational interests.
 The STEM concentration can qualify you for university STEM education positions and for some STEM specialist positions in K-12.

 The Ph.D. program in Curriculum and Instruction requires a completed master's degree in the field of education or cognate areas of study from an accredited higher education institution in the United States or equivalent higher education institution in another country.

 College Transcripts – Unofficial transcripts can be uploaded to the Graduate School application.
 Information on submitting official transcripts will be provided to you by the Graduate School.
 Grade reports or unofficial transcripts from university web portals will not be accepted.
 Please redact the Social Security Number anywhere it appears on your transcript.
 If documents are written in a language other than English, a copy of a complete and official English translation must be provided with the original language records.

 Required Supplemental Application Materials

 GRE Scores, Resume, Three Professional Recommendations, Applicant Statement, Writing Sample.
 Download a comprehensive list of requirements.